festino-mc-plugins/ClickableLinks/README.md

 # LinkRestorer
- Return clickable links to minecraft chat
+ Returns clickable links to minecraft chat.

+Note: Spigot removed this feature in 1.19, but Paper did not.

 <h2>Features</h2>